Sbuazjr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-File 9. program that prints all possible combinations of single-digit numbers script
+File 10. script that prints all possible different combinations of two digits.